rmartine-ias/gh-clone-org/README.md

     See: https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-for-repositories
   -n, --dry-run
-    Do not actually clone, just show what would be cloned -h, --help
+    Do not actually clone, just show what would be cloned -1, --single-threaded
+    Clone one repository at a time, instead of in parallel.
+  -h, --help
     Display this message.
 ```